-California Competes Tax Credit (CCTC): This discretionary program offers non-refundable corporate income tax credits to businesses that create new jobs and make capital investments.
+California Competes Tax Credit (CCTC): This discretionary program offers corporate income tax credits to businesses that create new jobs and make capital investments.
+The credits are non-refundable and non-transferrable, but may be carried forward for up to 6 years.
 Companies must apply for tax credits during one of several open application periods that are held several times a year.
+Tax credits are awarded by a committee consisting of the State Treasurer, the Director of the Department of Finance, the Director of GO-Biz, as well as two legislative appointees.
 Businesses that can demonstrate a project will provide an attractive cost-benefit ratio to the state (defined as the amount of credit requested divided by employee compensation and capital investment over a five-year period) are more likely to be approved for incentives.
 Projects that provide a less attractive cost-benefit ratio may still be considered for tax credits in the following scenarios: existing jobs are at risk of being eliminated or relocated out of California; California is competing against another state for a new or expanded business operation; at least 75% of the new positions to be created in California will be located in an area of high unemployment or high poverty.
 Program restrictions limit the amount of tax credits claimed by any single business to no more than 20% of all credits awarded during a fiscal year.
-Unused credits may be carried forward for up to 6 years.

 New Employment Credit (NEC): This program is available to businesses that create net new jobs with hourly wages between 1.5 and 3.5 times the state minimum wage.
 Businesses must be located in a Designated Geographic Area (DGA).
 A DGA includes census tracts with the state’s highest poverty and unemployment rates, former Enterprise Zones (low poverty zones are ineligible) and former Local Agency Military Base Recovery Areas (LAMBRAs).
 Businesses that locate in PILOT areas - select locations within the DGA certified by the State – are subject to a lower wage threshold to qualify for the program.
 The value of the New Employment Credit is determined by multiplying the qualified wages for all eligible employees by 35.
 The maximum credit is $56,000 per employee over 5 years.
 To receive the tax credit, businesses must hire employees that meet the following criteria: